-During cardiac catheterization, a long narrow tube called a catheter is inserted in an artery or vein in your groin, neck, or arm.
+During cardiac catheterization, a long narrow tube called a catheter is inserted into an artery or vein in your upper thigh, neck, or arm.
 This catheter is threaded through your blood vessel until it reaches your heart.

 During the procedure, your doctor can:

 - check for narrow or blocked blood vessels

 - look for problems with your heart’s valves

-- measure the pressure inside your heart
+- measure blood flow and blood pressure in your heart